Towards the Italian Tech Week 2022: stops in Genoa, Turin and Milan-breakinglatest.news-Breaking Latest News

 by Riccardo Luna

 There is great anticipation among fans as, as soon as the free registration to participate, many have already signed up.
-But there are still some places available and the first date, that of Genovawill be an opportunity to do so: today at 17.30, in the new headquarters of Talent Garden in the Baltimore Gardens area (map)the director of Italian Tech, Riccardo Lunawill interview the scientific director of the Italian Institute of Technology, Giorgio Metta.
+But there are still some places available and the first date, that of Genovait was an opportunity to do it: yesterday at 17.30, in the new headquarters of Talent Garden in the Baltimore Gardens area (map)the director of Italian Tech, Riccardo Lunainterviewed the scientific director of the Italian Institute of Technology, Giorgio Metta.
 The theme of the meeting is Robots and artificial intelligence, the technological agenda of the next legislature.

 The third and final meeting of Aspettando Italian Tech Week will take place in Milano next week, September 20, again at 5.30 pm, in the Isola del Talent Garden headquarters, and will be dedicated to Technologies to combat climate changealways with Riccardo Luna together with Enrico DeluchiCEO of PoliHub.